Day 1 — Punta Arenas, Chile

 Day 2 — Embarkation Day

 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
 Far below, the ship is approaching King George Island for your arrival.
 Your first glimpse of dramatic Antarctica landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
 Meet the rest of your shipmates and set sail for the Antarctic Peninsula!

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33' S. You and your shipmates will celebrate in style with a well-earned glass of champagne!